Grow Your Own Climbing Strawberries, Indoors or Out

 Climbing strawberries with a fruiting period from June to September, now there’s a thing!

-Why not come and visit us?
+*Why not come and visit us?
 We have converted our 1700’s old stone built coach house into a self contained warm and cosy cottage for holiday lets, short and long, any time of year.
-Here is a link – you will see the kitchen garden where we grow many different companion plants and insect attractive flowers to maximise our fruit and veg.
+Here is a link – we grow many different companion plants and insect attractive flowers to maximise our fruit and veg in the kitchen garden.
 Do come!
 We love talking gardening!

 Val Reynolds Brown, Editor